rstudio/rviews-community/README.md

 ## Contribute to R Views

 We hope that R Views will attract other voices from around the R Community, including yourself!
+We're always looking for high-quality, original work to demonstrate the power of R.

-If you have something to say on an R-related topic, news, commentary, or an example of using R that you would like to share with the R Community, please consider contributing a post to R Views.
+If you would like to contribute R-related topics, news, commentary, or examples, please follow this process for entering a post for consideration.

-* **If you’re comfortable with Github and R Markdown, check out **[our contributing guide](https://github.com/rstudio/rviews-community/blob/main/.github/CONTRIBUTING.md)** to submit a post.**
+* **If you’re comfortable with Github and R Markdown, check out **[our contributing guide](https://github.com/rstudio/rviews-community/blob/main/.github/CONTRIBUTING.md)** to submit a post for consideration.
-* **If you’d like us to handle Github/R Markdown, [file an issue](https://github.com/rstudio/rviews-community/issues) with your topic/idea!**
+* **If you’d like us to handle Github/R Markdown,** [file an issue](https://github.com/rstudio/rviews-community/issues) with your post or idea.

+### Process for Contributing

+* **Submit a post/idea:** Start the process either via a [pull request](https://github.com/rstudio/rviews-community/blob/main/.github/CONTRIBUTING.md) or an [issue](https://github.com/rstudio/rviews-community/issues).
+* **Preliminary review:** Within two weeks, the R Views editors will review your submission and let you know the next steps.
+  * We may let you know that the post is ready almost as-in, provide feedback for revisions to post on R Views, or recommend another avenue for your post if R Views is not the best one.
+* **Revisions:** We work together to make revisions on the post.
+  * We will make these revisions on the Github pull request.
+* **Finalization:** We both confirm that the post is finalized and coordinate a timeline for release.
+* **Publication:** We release the post based on the timeline and coordinate social media efforts to publicize the post.
+  * We will tweet from the RStudio [Twitter](https://twitter.com/rstudio) account and [LinkedIn](https://www.linkedin.com/company/rstudio-pbc/) account.

 ### Need ideas?